sepsis-omics/tutorials/docs/modules/xcms/metab_draft.md

 Select data files.  - What format are ABR files.
     -  Glu_1_1.mzData
     -
-Select Instrument. - the instrument it was run on?
+Select Instrument. - the instrument it was run on or closest available.

 Select machine parameters -

 Stats: